olgapombo/olgapombo.github.io/publications.md

 * Jangada de Pedra

-## Preprints and draft papers
+## Preprints and working papers
-(Manuscripts, conference papers and ongoing working work that have circulated among colleagues.
-They were disseminated but not formally published.
+(Manuscripts, conference papers, articles in preparatiin, Working papers drafts published.
 * **Filosofia e práticas discursivas no Protágoras de Platão** (Philosophy and Discursive Practices in Plato’s Protagoras)
 * **A infinitude da queda no 'Teeteto' de Platão** (The Infinitude of the Fall in Plato’s Theaetetus)
 * **Por que é que Rousseau não é um utopista mas parece?** (Why Rousseau Is Not a Utopian but Seems to Be)